makersacademy/async-workshops/callbacks-workshop/README.md

 How confident are you in each of the three abilities we began the workshop with?

-### Process for understanding the flow of control

-1. Before running the code, make a provisional list of the lines or part-lines of code you think will get run in the order they will get run.

-2. Introspect on the code to find out if your list is correct: run the code, add print statements, use a debugger, whatever you like.

-3. If you find your list is wrong, update it.

 ### After the workshop

-* A developer constantly thinks about the flow of their code.
-Keep trying to improve this skill and intuition.
+* A developer constantly analyses the flow of their code.
+Keep trying to improve this skill.

+* The more you can correctly read the flow of control without running the code, the faster you'll be.
+Build this intuition by making predictions and checking if your prediction is right.

 * To understand more about callbacks, and to get more practice following the flow of control, complete the questions you didn't have time to do in the workshop.